 Adelaide is a small and walkable city, and has a comprehensive, efficient, and reliable public transport network that makes it easy to get around the city and the suburbs without the need for a car.
 Trams and buses in the city centre connect to key attractions such the South Australian Museum, Adelaide Botanic Garden, Adelaide Oval, and the Adelaide Zoo.
 If your accommodation is in the heart of the city, you will have a breeze getting around without worrying about driving yourself anywhere.

 The good news is that, for travellers who wish to avoid the spend on a rental car, there are plenty of reliable ways to get around Adelaide that are convenient, frequent, and budget-friendly.
+If you're deciding where to stay in Adelaide and your priority is to not need to drive, then the CBD is your best bet.

 Some popular walking routes in Adelaide to see many of Adelaide’s top attractions are: